mozilla-spidermonkey/jsparagus/js_parser/README.md

 *es-simplified.emug*, the simplified version that pgen can actually
 handle:

+*   The four productions with [~Yield] and [~Await] conditions are dropped.
+    This means that `yield` and `await` do not match IdentifierReference or LabelIdentifier.
+I think it's better to do that in the lexer.

 *   Syntactic layer only.

     The simplified grammar does not contain the lexical grammar or any